ekuvardin/Solution-template/README.md

               pm   - use parallel merge.
 Available values true/false

   ### main.ProducerConsumer
          simple solution of Producer-Consumer problem.
-Run Worker to see results
   ### main.matrixCalc
          some examples of how to speed up matrix calculation in single thread.
   ### main.producerConsumer